What is Radiotherapy

 North Middlesex’s Radiotherapy team welcomes approximately 1,200 new patients every year from across north London and the counties of Hertfordshire and Essex.
 The department has four dedicated treatment units, each of which are used to treat a wide range of cancer diagnoses including those of the head and neck, lung, breast, abdomen and pelvis

 You’ll find Radiotherapy located on Level 0 of the Outpatients department within the ‘Podium’ building.
 Enter the hospital via its main entrance opposite Bull Lane and immediately turn left towards the restaurant.
 We are located at the far end of this corridor.

 On your arrival, identify yourself to our receptionist and notify them of your appointment time so that they can check you in.
 Once checked in, simply take a seat and one of our radiographers will visit you for a quick chat.

 We do our best to ensure that our service runs on time, however when this doesn’t happen due to reasons beyond our control, we display up to date messages at our reception desk so you’ll always know how long you are likely to wait.
 Feel free to speak to our friendly reception staff if you are concerned or have any queries

 The Radiotherapy department is open from 8am until 4.30pm, Monday to Friday.
 We occasionally work extended hours to enable regular servicing of our treatment machines so we may allocate appointments up to 8pm on rare occasions.

-Where possible, if we do not need you to attend on these days we may allow you a break in your course of Radiotherapy, or make up for the missed day on a Saturday.
-Saturday appointments will not be scheduled any later than 4.30pm.
+If you are unable to attend any day, or if we do not need you to come in on a service day, we may allow you a break in your course of Radiotherapy, or make up for the missed day on a Saturday.

 What will happen when I arrive?